junglie85/junglie85.github.io/content/posts/game-programming-maths-cheat-sheet.md

 Where _𝛳_ is the amount of radians by which to perform the rotation.
 This rotation must be carried out about the origin and then translated.
 See [https://academo.org/demos/rotation-about-point/](https://academo.org/demos/rotation-about-point/)

+## Position - Velocity - Acceleration

+Integrate and differentiate between them.

+Velocity is the integral of acceleration with respect to elapsed time.

+> _vx += ax * dt_
+> _vy += ay * dt_

+Position is the integral of valocity with respect to elapsed time.

+> _px += vx * dt_
+> _py += vy * dt_

+Although for collision detection purposes, probably want to use a potential position as an intermediate step.

+## Vector stuff...

+Angle of incidence, reflection vector, dot product.

 ## References